MSc by Research Particle Accelerator Physics / Overview

 The Department has a strong presence in a number of Manchester-based centres for multidisciplinary research: the Photon Science Institute, the Manchester Centre for Non-Linear Dynamics, the Dalton Nuclear Institute, and the Mesoscience and Nanotechnology Centre.
 In addition, the Jodrell Bank Observatory in Cheshire is a part of the Department.

-The postgraduate research environment is well funded and world-class as demonstrated by our grade 5a RAE status.
 Supervision is provided by academic staff, who are leaders in their fields, with independent pastoral back-up.
-Transferable skills training is available and there are some departmental teaching opportunities.
+Transferable skills training is available and there are some department teaching opportunities.
+Projects are funded by STFC, EPSRC and other sources.

 Note: Although the course requires 1 year full time study, students should expect the process of examination of the dissertation may take several months.
 MSc degrees are usually awarded several months after the end of the programme.